Fat-tailed. White-tailed. Hairy-footed. Australia’s dunnart species come in all shapes and sizes.

 During the day dunnarts sleep in hollow logs, under rocks, in soil cracks or in small nests.
 These nests can be in logs, grass tussocks and grasstrees (Xanthorrhoea spp.).
 The Hairy-footed Dunnart is so small that it lives in the burrows made by spiders and bull ants!

-Dunnarts’ lifespan varies.
+Dunnarts’ lifespans vary.
 Fat-tailed Dunnarts only live for 15-18 months, but Lesser Hairy-footed Dunnarts live to five years old.

 - Predation by feral predators like cats and foxes.